pumexx/pumex/doc/tutorial.md

 ## Basic and compound Pumex objects

-Currently Pumes does not posses its won Application object that is present in so many frameworks.
+Currently Pumex does not possess its own Application object that is present in so many frameworks.
 It's because - firstly - too much formalism makes experimenting harder.
-And secondly - not all Vulkan specification has been implemented in Vulkan and therefore - future changes may completely change the idea of single Application object.
+And secondly - not all Vulkan specification has been implemented in Pumex and therefore - future changes may completely change the idea of single Application object.
 On the other side - in each Pumex example such object exists and there is a need to have some central object, that stores all data and methods required to implement different rendering algorithms.
 That's why in this example there exists class named **ViewerApplicationData**, that represents  such need.

 Data stored by this class may be categorized in a following way :